rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/ros-support.md

 {{% notice info %}}

 You can also update the value of the ROS bag jobs during the time of deployment.
-The value added during the deployments overrides the value added during the package creation.
+The values added during the deployments overrides the values added during the package creation.
 {{% /notice %}}